-Around that time, Tyson was busy lobbying the White House and local officials to classify meat processing as “essential” under the Defense Production Act— it eventually succeeded.
-The company also waged an aggressive public relations campaign, taking out full-page ads in several newspapers warning of potential meat shortages.
-It was later reported that the company exported record amounts of meat to China that month.
+Around that time, Tyson was busy lobbying the White House and local officials to classify meat processing as “essential” under the Defense Production Act.
+It eventually succeeded.
+The company also waged an aggressive public relations campaign, taking out full-page ads in several newspapers to warn of potential meat shortages.
+It was later reported that the company had exported record amounts of meat to China that month.

 The meatpacking giant’s business practices during the pandemic have drawn increasing scrutiny as more information comes to light.
 Democratic Senators Elizabeth Warren and Cory Booker called for an investigation of Tyson and other meatpackers after the export data came to light.
 In May, the family of a meat cutter who contracted Covid-19 and died filed a lawsuit claiming the company failed to provide her with personal protective equipment.

 All told, more than 1,000 cases of Covid-19 were linked to the Waterloo plant.
 Five employees died.